Skip to main content

 Who is eligible?

-1. purchased one or more of the “add-on” insurance products referred to above on or around the same time they purchased a motor vehicle or motor cycle from a vehicle dealership;
+1. purchased one or more of the “add-on” insurance products referred to above on or around the same time you purchased a motor vehicle or motor cycle from a vehicle dealership; and

-2. in conjunction with the purchase were issued with an “add on” insurance product by Allianz, or Allianz and Allianz Life, or offered by Allianz on behalf of OnePath;
+2. in conjunction with the purchase you were issued with an “add on” insurance product by Allianz, or Allianz and Allianz Life, or offered by Allianz on behalf of OnePath,

 Class Action Updates